Cristina Moon is a writer, strategist, and Zen priest. She lives and teaches at Daihonzan Chozen-ji, a Rinzai Zen temple in Honolulu.

 It was January 2018 and I had just arrived at Daihonzan Chozen-ji, a Rinzai Zen temple and martial arts Dojo in Honolulu, to do a traditional live-in period as a lay monk.
 Before this, I had already been meditating seriously for 12 years, learning about different Dharmic traditions, reading sutras and biographies of preeminent teachers, participating in programs for committed Buddhist practitioners, and sitting annual silent meditation retreats, sometimes up to one month long.
 But, despite all of my familiarity with Buddhism, I had never before heard Buddhist meditation and hunting, let alone killing, mentioned in the same breath.
 Though it shocked me at the time, the analogy fit all that I would come to learn about Zen at Chozen-ji, as well as the resulting shift in my view of Buddhism and its role in the world.

 Founded in 1972 by two martial artists and Zen masters, Omori Sogen Rotaishi of Japan and Tenshin Tanouye Rotaishi of Hawai‘i, Chozen-ji was established to bring shugyo to the West.
 Shugyo, one of six terms in Japanese used to describe spiritual self-development, has no direct translation in English but is generally understood to mean the deepest possible spiritual self-discipline.
-For Tanouye Rotaishi, this meant offering lay people access to the kind of rigorous training usually reserved for ordained monks in Japan, as well as employing the martial and fine arts to accelerate the personal and spiritual transformation already brought about by Zen training.
-In addition to offering lay people access to the kind of rigorous training usually reserved for ordained monks in Japan, Tanouye Rotaishi employed martial and fine arts to accelerate the personal and spiritual transformation already brought about by Zen training.
+For Tanouye Rotaishi, this meant offering lay people a version of the rigorous spiritual training usually reserved for ordained monks in Japan, as well as employing the martial and fine arts to accelerate the personal and spiritual transformation already brought about by Zen training.
 Tanouye Rotaishi’s ethos is often summed up in a phrase which hinges on the Japanese word kiai, which can be translated as an expression of energy, presence, and the yell in martial arts.
 The phrase is, “Kiai First.”

 Before I came to Chozen-ji, much of my Buddhist experience had been in Insight Meditation and Theravada Buddhism.
 My approach had been very different from Kiai First.
 Rather than yelling, for example, I was nobly silent.
 I entrained myself against striving, including in spiritual matters, and learned to slow down with restraint, patience, and self-acceptance.
 I sat in meditation with a yielding, open awareness and practiced being receptive, surrendering to whatever was unfolding in front of me.